ProjectFelix/TextBasedCombat/README.md

  I originally created something similar using Python while at work running our simulators.
- Those computers are kept in a secret space... so I am unable to extract them from the work computers and continue working on them (I had so, so many little projects).
-So I guess now is a good time to start over using C#, although I will be missing some of the niceties that come with using Python like list comprehension and tuple unpacking.
+ Those computers are kept in a secret space... so I am unable to extract them from the work computers and continue working on them.
+So I thought this would be a good opportunity to re-create a fun project while also learning C#!

  ## History
  I played MUDs (Multi-User Dungeons) in the 90's and even a little in the early 2000's.
  What I love about MUDs is that they are like interactive novels.
 Everything is text-based, and you build this world in your head based on the descriptions you read.
-Where current day games are judged on their graphics, in MUDs you are limited by your own imagination.
+Where current day games are judged on their graphics, in MUDs you are limited only by your imagination.

  ## Plans
  This project is the beginning of a rudimentary custom MUD.
 Well, I guess this would be